 OOBE (out of body experiences)

-It is often thought that astral projection (out of body experience) is only experienced by people that have had a near death experience after an accident or on the operating table.
+It is often thought that astral projection (out of body experience or, Autoscopy) is only experienced by people that have had a near death experience after an accident or on the operating table.
 Out of body experience while sleeping?

 Scientific evidence is now suggesting that we CAN leave our physical body such as in near death experiences and that we may even survive the death of that physical body.
 Using brainwave technology it was found that a certain combination of alpha and theta harmonics caused the immediate transference of consciousness away from the physical body.